-Now did the cell have to go somewhere else to carry out its function?
+Did the cell have to go somewhere else to carry out its function?
 No. It was given by God.
-In like manner for us, the relationship with Him established through Jesus Christ because of His death and because of the mercy of God in justifying us by the blood of Christ, has opened to us access to God whereby going back and forth to Him, we are enabled by God to carry out our function within the body.
+In like manner for us, the relationship with Him established through Jesus Christ because of His death and because of the mercy of God in justifying us by the blood of Christ, has opened to us access to God, whereby going back and forth to Him, we are enabled by God to carry out our function within the body.

-Should we just let go and let God?
-No. Should you pray as though everything depends on God and work as though everything depends on yourself?
+Should we just "let go and let God"?
+No. Should you "pray as though everything depends on God, and work as though everything depends on yourself"?
 Yes!
 To what extent is the process up to God, and to what extent is it up to us?
-I'm sorry, but the Bible just doesn't say.
+I am sorry, but the Bible just does not say.
 It does tell us that the whole thing is by grace, and the overwhelming percentage of the growth unto holiness is something that God gives.
-But to us, because He understands us fully, and because His wisdom is so great, He knows just how much pressure to put on us in order to provide, to test the resistance or whatever is needed for us to overcome.
+But to us, because He understands us fully, and because His wisdom is so great, He knows just how much pressure to put on us in order to provide, to test the resistance, or whatever is needed for us to overcome.

-We could say, "Okay God, You've forgiven my sins, You've given me your Holy Spirit, now just sit back there and relax and I'll take it from here."
-It won't work.
+We could say, "Okay God, You've forgiven my sins, You've given me Your Holy Spirit, now just sit back there and relax and I'll take it from here."
+It will not work.
 We would simply be trying to grow holy by showing God how good we can be.
-That's pride.
+That is pride.
 That approach leaves God out of the picture.
-In the end we would think that He owes us something.
+In the end, we would think that He owes us something.
 That was essentially the approach of first century Judaism.
 God has this thing perfectly balanced.

 We could take another independent approach by just sitting back and waiting for God to act.
-We could say, "Well, holiness comes from God doesn't it, and not from us?
+We could say, "Well, holiness comes from God, doesn't it, and not from us?
 Isn't that right?
 And I'm going to let God do it.
 I'm just a sinner trusting in His mercy, and if He wants me to change, it's up to Him."
-That's basically the attitude of most of modern liberal Protestantism.
+That is basically the attitude of most of modern liberal Protestantism.

-The second one might seem more spiritual, but it too is wrong because it assumes that there is only so much effort that one can go to into making us holy, ...and that's not true.
+The second one might seem more spiritual, but it too is wrong because it assumes that there is only so much effort that one can go to into making us holy, and that is not true.
 God might require our entire life.

 I think that this is a pretty good place to stop.
-It seems a little bit abrupt, but I didn't finish the sermon, and maybe there's another one here on "the road to holiness."
-So that's all for today.
+It seems a little bit abrupt, but I did not finish the sermon, and maybe there is another one here on "the road to holiness."